bozokopic/homepage/src_rst/asyncio_wait_for.rst

-Because `wait_for` is basic function widely used by other coroutines, it is reasonable to expect that it will always successfully propagate `CancelledError` and therefor support correct cancellation.
+Because `wait_for` is basic function widely used by other coroutines, it is reasonable to expect that it will always successfully propagate `CancelledError` and therefore support correct cancellation.
 Nevertheless, this is not always the case.
 Following examples explore conditions when `wait_for` stops cancellation propagation.